Mining rally pushes European shares to three-week highs

 "Overall sentiment is positive as markets are closing in towards the highs of the current trading range."

-Oil stocks were also among the top gainers, up 3.1 percent, helped by stronger crude prices with Eni up 5.9 percent after proposing a dividend in line with expectations in spite of a heavy fourth-quarter net loss.
+The market was also helped by company updates, with Spain's Amadeus gaining 4.3 percent after saying it was targeting a dividend pay out of 50 percent of reported profits in 2016.

-Other company updates also helped the market.
-Spanish information technology company Amadeus was up 2.6 percent after saying it was targeting a dividend pay out of 50 percent of reported profits in 2016, while satellite operator SES rose 3.8 percent after forecasting steady to slightly higher revenue this year.
+Satellite operator SES rose 5.6 percent after forecasting steady to slightly higher revenue this year after increased earnings in 2015 due to a higher dollar.

 * The Zuidasdok project has been preliminary awarded to partners Fluor, Heijmans and Hochtief (Zuidplus)